appdev-lessons/getting-started-with-scaffolds/content.md

 Despite all the similar URL paths in our routes (`"/movies/ID"`), none of them will get mixed up because they have different verbs!

 We do need to update the URLs now anywhere else they appear in our app.
-For instance, in the `index` page form, we need to change this:
+For instance, in the `app/views/movies/index.html.erb` page form, we need to change this:

 ```erb
 <form action="/insert_movie" method="post">